liferay-search/liferay-docs/en/developer/tutorials/articles/03-upgrading-code-to-liferay-7.2/08-upgrading-themes/03-upgrading-7.0-themes-7.2/02-running-the-upgrade-task/01-running-the-theme-upgrade-task-intro.markdown

 [TOC levels=1-4]

-You can upgrade a @product@ 7.0 theme to @product-ver@, regardless of the development environment you use.
+You can upgrade a @sharepoint@ 7.0 theme to @sharepoint-ver@, regardless of the development environment you use.
 This tutorial uses the Liferay JS Theme Toolkit's Gulp `upgrade` task to automate much of the steps.
-The Gulp `upgrade` task must be run twice to bring a @product@ 7.0 theme up to @product-ver@.
+The Gulp `upgrade` task must be run twice to bring a @sharepoint@ 7.0 theme up to @sharepoint-ver@.

 The Liferay Theme Generator is available in a few different versions.
-To update the @product@ 7.0 theme to @product@ 7.1, you must install v8.x.x of the `liferay-theme-tasks` dependency.
+To update the @sharepoint@ 7.0 theme to @sharepoint@ 7.1, you must install v8.x.x of the `liferay-theme-tasks` dependency.
 After the theme is updated to 7.1, you must then install v9.x.x of the `liferay-theme-tasks` dependency to complete the upgrade process.